davidmfoley/node-trucker/README.md

 # Limitations

-## Tested on OSX

-Should also work on other platforms.
-Let me know if you have a problem.

-## dynamic import/require syntax
+## Dynamic import/require syntax

 Trucker does not resolve dynamic require and import statements.

-Trucker doesn't recognize this, for example:
+Trucker can't recognize dynamic requires or imports that consiste of more than just a simple path string, for example:
 ```javascript
 var x = '../foo/bar';
 var y = require(x);
 ```

+## Moving other, non-source-code files

+When moving a folder, trucker does *not* move other non-javascript/typescript files that exist in the folder, next to the source files.